hafsahsiddiqui/sql-projects/A24 Films/README.md

 ## Background

 When I began this project, I discovered a public [dataset](https://www.kaggle.com/datasets/sebastiansuliborski/a24-studio-movies-dataset) on A24 films on Kaggle.
+The dataset was scraped from [Wikipedia](https://en.wikipedia.org/wiki/List_of_A24_films) and then modified and cleaned.
 While it served as a helpful foundation, it was outdated.
 To improve the accuracy and depth of my analysis, I manually updated the dataset by adding all A24 film releases from 2023 to 2025, including key details such as release dates, directors, genres, and box office figures.
 Additionally, I performed data cleaning by removing duplicates, standardizing formats, and dropping irrelevant or inconsistent columns to ensure a cleaner, more analysis-ready dataset.

 **Key Data Cleaning and Prep:**
 1. Removed duplicates based on the movie_title column to ensure data integrity